Enforcing Gambling Debts Within and Without the State

 Gambling debts are in theory no different.

-However, there is a major limitation on the ability to enforce contracts in court, such as to collect on amounts owed: the courts will not enforce contracts for illegal activities.
+However, there is a major limitation on the ability to enforce contracts in court: the courts will not enforce contracts for illegal activities.
 This is the reason the court refuses to let a drug dealer sue a customer who promised to pay but didn't, or a crime boss sue a hitman who took his money but didn't complete the contract.

 Gambling is illegal in the United States except to the extent specifically made legal or authorized by a state.
 That means that the "default," so to speak, is that a gambling debt is illegal unless the type of bet or wager it comes from was made legal by the state.
 The legalization of gambling also generally requires (except for social gambling, where legal) that the gambling operator or provider be licensed or authorized to take bets or wagers.
 So to have a legal gambling debt, both the type of gambling and who is providing the gambling must be legal in a state.